-The Thirteenth Edition of Sociology: A Brief Introduction reflects the input of many talented individuals.
+The Fourteenth Edition of Sociology: A Brief Introduction reflects the input of many talented individuals.
 Since 2010, Elaine Silverstein has played a most significant role in the development of my introductory sociology books.
-Fortunately for me, in this Thirteenth Edition, Elaine has once again been responsible for the smooth integration of all changes and updates.
+Fortunately for me, in this Fourteenth Edition, Elaine has once again been responsible for the smooth integration of all changes and updates.

-This edition continues to reflect the many insightful suggestions made by reviewers of the 13 hardcover editions and 12 brief paperback editions.
+This edition continues to reflect the many insightful suggestions made by reviewers of the 13 previous brief editions.